sen-team8/user-manual/Todo/deleting_a_task_from_the_list.md

-# Deleting a Task from the List
+# Deleting Task from the List

 ---